-The first step in helping your cat from depression is visiting a veterinarian to rule out other medical conditions.
-Together with a veterinary behaviorist, they are better equipped to advise on the best methods to treat or help your cat out of depression.
+The first step in helping your cat from depression is visiting a veterinarian to rule out physical medical conditions.
+After that, your vet will evaluate behavioral problems and may recommend you to contact a veterinary behaviorist.
+They are better equipped to advise on the best methods to treat or help your cat out of depression.

 During an evaluation, the veterinarian will begin by taking a full history of the symptoms from the owner and performing a complete physical examination.
 Further tests may be done, such as chest x-rays, bloodwork, and ultrasounds.
 These tests give details on the overall pet’s health and organ function.

-To further eliminate medical conditions, they may also carry out a spinal tap and MRI to check for neurologic disorders affecting the spine or brain.
+If your vet suspects a neurological problem, they may also carry out specific tests, such as a spinal tap and MRI, to check for neurologic disorders affecting the spine or brain.
 Tumors and inflammatory diseases in the nervous system can result in behavioral changes in cats.

 If all the medical tests come back clean, the veterinary can now consider external stressors that might be affecting your kitty.